-- Another option is to have students conduct this lab in small groups with the teacher’s direction.
+- Another option is to have students conduct this lab in small groups with your direction.

 - Students should record data on their student sheet.

-- Use of a document camera may assist those to see more closely from a distance.
+- Use of a document camera may assist students to see more closely from a distance.

-- Practice quickly securing the clay and tube to the bottle to minimize the amount of has escaping the bottle.
+- Practice quickly securing the clay and tube to the bottle to minimize the amount of gas escaping the bottle.

-- An increase in tablets increased the amount of carbon dioxide produced resulting in a longer reaction time of producing bubbles.
+- Expected results: An increase in tablets increases the amount of carbon dioxide produced resulting in a longer reaction time of producing bubbles.

 - Different angles of the carbon dioxide produced in the tall bottle and passing through the tube into the smaller container where bubbles become visible are shown in the photos below.

-- Pour ½ cup of water into the small bottle (it is optional to add food coloring).
+- Add water to the small bottle until it is half filled. (it is optional to add food coloring).

-- Place clay around the tubing about 2 inched from one end.
+- Place clay around the tubing about 2 inches from one end.

 - Place the free end of the tube in the jar of water (it is optional to add food coloring).

-- Break 2 Alka-Seltzer tablets and place into the small bottle of water.
+- Break 2 Alka-Seltzer tablets and drop them into the small bottle of water.

 - Quickly insert the tube and secure the opening with clay.

-- Watch and ask students to record observations and the time from the start of bubbling to the end.
+- Watch the jar of water to see if there is bubbling.
+Ask students to record observations and the time from the start of bubbling to the end.

 - Repeat steps 1-7 increasing the number of tablets used.